mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

     - siteBasedInitiative
       - siteBasedInitiativeDescriptor
       - ImplementationStatusDescriptor
-10. CourseOffering 10 for Independent Study **(you will have one course offering for every Independent Study district course)**
+5. CourseOffering 5 for Independent Study **(you will have one course offering for every Independent Study district course)**
     - CourseReference (reference to district course)
     - LocalCourseCode (District Course's Code - at discretion of district)
     - Schoolid
     - SessionReference (SchoolYear, SchoolId, SessionName.
 Should reference a session with TermDescriptor 'Non-Scheduled'.)
-11. CourseOffering 11 for Direct Pay PSEO **(you will have a single course offering linked to a single district course set up as a placeholder)**
+6. CourseOffering 6 for Direct Pay PSEO **(you will have a single course offering linked to a single district course set up as a placeholder)**
     - CourseReference (reference to district course)
     - LocalCourseCode (District Course's Code - at discretion of district)
     - Schoolid
     - SessionReference (SchoolYear, SchoolId, SessionName.
 Should reference a session with TermDescriptor 'Non-Scheduled'.)
-12. CourseOffering 12 for Project Based **(not submitted by SIS vendors)** **- (Requires****a single course offering linked to a single course which is associated to all project-based college courses)**
+7. *CourseOffering 7 for Project Based **(not submitted by SIS vendors)** **- (Requires****a single course offering linked to a single course which is associated to all project-based college courses)**
     - CourseReference (reference to district course)
     - LocalCourseCode (District Course's Code - at discretion of district)
     - Schoolid
     - SessionReference (SchoolYear, SchoolId, SessionName.
-Should reference a session with TermDescriptor 'Non-Scheduled'.)
+Should reference a session with TermDescriptor 'Non-Scheduled'.) *

 ## Resource: Section